MicrosoftDocs/ai-builder/ai-builder-docs/generate-document-output-prompt.md

 ## Limitations

 - Defining a text formatting in the instruction isn't supported.
-For example, you can't set a field in bold, or add a title or change the color.
+For example, you can't set a field in bold, or add a title, or change the color.
-- Only generating a Word document is supported.
+- Generating only a Word document is supported.
 - A document layout can't be more than 20MB.
 - When uploading a document layout of more than 5MB, the prompt needs to be saved and reopened before testing.